maxvisser/rocketchat.github.io/_posts/2018/04/2018-04-11-rocket-chat-0-63-released.md

 Admins can configure what what will happen to a user's messages when they delete their accounts:

-- Keep: The user will be delted but their messages will be kept.
+- Keep: The user will be deleted but their messages will be kept.
 - Delete: The user and their messages will be deleted.
 - Unlink: The user will be deleted, their messages kept but not linked to an account.